 \subsection{Dataset}

-We collect a data set containing $22$ different objects commonly found in household environments.
+We collect a dataset containing $22$ different objects commonly found in household environments.
 We chose these objects to cover a wide range of situations where semantic knowledge is required for proper grasping.
-Our first objective was to showcase grasping on functional objects like tools or kitchen supplies, e.g., \emph{shovel}, \emph{hand brush}, and \emph{knife}.
-Further, we included delicate objects that might be damaged with an improper grasp, for instance, \emph{rose}, \emph{cupcake}, and \emph{ice cream}.
+Our first objective was to showcase the grasping of functional objects like tools or kitchen supplies, e.g., \emph{shovel}, \emph{hand brush}, and \emph{knife}.
+Furthermore, we included delicate objects that might be damaged with an improper grasp, such as \emph{rose}, \emph{cupcake}, and \emph{ice cream}.
 For other objects, a wrong grasp can cause a dangerous situation, e.g., \emph{candle}.
-Finally, we include objects where an improper grasp might not necessarily be harmful but is rather unnatural to a human observer, for instance, \emph{doll}, \emph{bag}, and \emph{wine glass}.
-The objects in the data set are shown in \autoref{fig:tile1}, \autoref{fig:tile2}, and \autoref{fig:narrow}.
+Finally, we included objects where an improper grasp might not necessarily be harmful but is rather unnatural to a human observer, for instance, \emph{doll}, \emph{bag}, and \emph{wine glass}.
+The objects in the data set are shown in \cref{fig:tile1,fig:tile2,fig:narrow}.